-We brush our teeth twice a day, shower every other day, groom ourselves, and eat with some semblance of regularity.
+We brush our teeth, shower, groom ourselves, and eat daily.
 Hygiene and health are part of life — they get done with regularity (otherwise we can get sick.)

 Exercise, on the other hand?
 Not always so automatic.
 Even if we know it’s good for us, it might not come naturally.
 Stick to the same low-stakes, noncompetitive activities — the elliptical, a fitness video, running loops around the block, or a weekly yoga class — and it can start to feel like a chore.
 Motivation wanes.

-Here’s a simple trick: sweat before you shower.
-Make the act of exercise an unskippable part of clean, refreshed skin.
-You’ll feel the reward immediately afterward.
+Try to sweat before you shower.
+Make the act of exercise an unskippable part of self-care and grooming.
+The reward can be felt immediately afterwards.

 If you want to make movement more habitual ritual, try these:

-• Swim in the ocean — snorkel, explore, wave to marine friends.
+- Swim in the ocean — snorkel, explore, greet marine friends.
 If you can’t find a calm cove, swim along the wave breaks.
-Survival instincts kick in and heart rate rises naturally.
+Survival instincts increase heart rate.

-• Hike and immerse yourself in nature — choose a trail with elevation gain (1,000–2,000 feet) or varied terrain: stream crossings, chaparral, alpine meadows, boulder fields, canyons, or desert trails.
-Diverse landscapes challenge differently and connects you with the environment.
+- Hike and be in nature — choose a trail with elevation gain (1,000–2,000 feet) or varied terrain: stream crossings, chaparral, alpine meadows, boulder fields, canyons, or desert trails.
+Diverse landscapes challenge your body in different ways.

-• Home movement — if you’re stuck indoors, dedicate ten minutes to movement before getting clean.
+- Home movement — if you’re stuck indoors, dedicate ten minutes to movement before showering.
 Jumping jacks, push-ups, dancing to a few songs.
 Spike energy and support immune health.

-(This is similar to habit stacking, for example, one can Exercise + Brush Teeth – Do a set of squats or stretches while brushing teeth.)
+(This is also called habit stacking, for example, you can Exercise + Brush Teeth – Do a set of squats or stretches while brushing teeth.)

-So next time you’re about to jump in the shower, ask yourself: did I sweat before shower?
+So next time you’re about to jump in the shower, ask yourself: did I sweat?

 Leave a comment